Graduate Studies Reports Access

 All work and behaviors must satisfy University policies for Academic Integrity.
 This is explicitly defined in the syllabus.

-This course supports the MS Engineering Management and the undergraduate Minor in Entrepreneurship.
+- Program This Course Supports: This course supports the MS Engineering Management and the undergraduate Minor in Entrepreneurship.

-Most fields including medicine, finance, law, and business
+- Course Concurrence Information: Most fields including medicine, finance, law, and business